Veerse/lbc-fizzbuzz/README.md

 ### Run on your local machine

-To run the FizzBuzz API on your locale machine, run the command `make build` then run your executable within `./build`.
+To run the FizzBuzz API on your locale machine, run the command `make run`.
 Application will be run on port `8080`.

 The FizzBuzz endpoint should now be accessible at `http://localhost:8080/fizzbuzz`.